 Concluding an Agreement Based on Long-Accumulated Expertise, Know-How and Achievements

 In 2014, the Ugandan government indicated its interest in a third purchase of construction equipment and vehicles for its road construction and improvement projects.

 In response, Sumitomo Corporation proposed a financing scheme tailored to the customer's needs, capitalizing on its decades of experience in exporting to Africa.
 As a result, in September 2015, Sumitomo Corporation concluded a large purchasing contract with the Ugandan Ministry of Works & Transport for around 650 units of construction equipment and about 500 vehicles.
 All of the equipment and vehicles were shipped by May 2018 and are in operation.

 Contribution to Local Communities and Industrial Development

-Sumitomo Corporation is proactively expanding its dealer business to sell construction equipment and provide related services in North America, Europe, the CIS, China, the Middle East and Southeast Asia.
-At the same time, we are promoting general construction equipment rental business in Japan, North America and other regions.
-We will continue to engage with partners like Uganda and will seek out new trading opportunities in emerging economies, including in the Sub-Saharan region, which is expected to exhibit strong growth over the medium to long term.
+Sumitomo Corporation is proactively expanding its dealership business to sell construction equipment and provide related services in North America, Europe, the CIS, China, the Middle East and Southeast Asia.
+At the same time, we are promoting the general construction equipment rental business in Japan, North America and other regions.
+We will continue to engage with partners like Uganda and will seek out new trading opportunities in emerging economies, including the Sub-Saharan region, which are expected to exhibit strong growth over the medium to long term.

 - Transportation ＆ Construction Systems Business